QuantEcon/lecture-source-jl/rst_files/more_julia/tools_editors.rst

 Atom
 =========

-As discussed :doc:`previously <getting_started>`, eventually you will want to use a fully fledged text editor
+As discussed :doc:`previously <../getting_started_julia/getting_started>`, eventually you will want to use a fully fledged text editor

 The most feature-rich one for Julia development is `Atom <https://atom.io/>`_, with the `Juno <http://junolab.org/>`_ package